NOTE: This post was updated in June 2021 with the most up-to-date information.

 In an often male-dominated industry, it is important to celebrate the many incredible female winemakers in our midst.
 Lynn Penner-Ash is the founding winemaker of Penner-Ash, which embodies the spirit and passion of a boutique producer.
 Lynn was the first female winemaker hired in the state almost 30 years ago when she started at Rex Hill Vineyards.
 In 1998, Lynn and her husband founded Penner-Ash Wine Cellars, which specializes in pinot noir, Syrah, and Riesling from the northern Willamette Valley.
 With a portfolio spanning the seven major AVAs of the valley, Penner-Ash sources from some of the region’s most distinguished vineyards, including the Shea Vineyard in Yamhill-Carlton, the Bramble Hill Vineyard in Ribbon Ridge, and the Zena Crown Vineyard in Eola-Amity.
 Lynn has been described as a master blender, skillfully working with each lot to bring forth the truest expression of a given vineyard site.

-Experience the robust flavors of Penner-Ash wines at their tasting room, which is open seven days a week from 11 a.m. to 5 p.m.
+Experience the robust flavors of Penner-Ash wines at their tasting room, which is open daily by appointment.
 Surrounded by estate vineyards, the sustainable gravity-flow winery seems to spring from the hillside, which allows stunning 360-degree views of the valley.

 Ponzi Vineyards | Sherwood